Can changes to my Diet Help Reduce my Vestibular Symptoms?

 [Disclaimer: This information is not meant as a substitute for medical advice.
 Do not alter your diet or medications without consulting with your physician.
 Vestibular patients' symptoms vary greatly.
 There is no "one size fits all" diet for all vestibular conditions or patients.]

-- Dietary Considerations for Secondary Endolymphatic Hydrops, Meniere's Disease, and Vestibular Migraine (article)
+- Dietary Considerations for Secondary Endolymphatic Hydrops, Meniere's Disease, and Vestibular Migraine (PDF)

 - Top Ten Low-Sodium Tips